 Caprica was a slow burner that was taking time to gather momentum.
 Many science-fiction programmes take time to find their feet in the first series and then develop into truly excellent television, including both Star Trek: The Next Generation and Babylon 5.
 The way that Caprica's storyline built in suspense towards the end implied that after the slow and sedate first series, the second series would have been much stronger.
 The penultimate episode had a twist that really surprises, while the finale was tense and action-packed.

 The series ended with a dramatic montage entitled 'The Shape of Things to Come', which packs more excitement into five minutes than the five episodes following the pilot.
 This showed clips of the second series' storyline; as Cylons fully infiltrate Caprica's society, Sister Willow preaches to them, encouraging rebellion.
 Both Lacy and Zoe are seen as having exciting destinies too.
 The last image the series shows are the words, 'Next Season on Caprica'.

 Battlestar Galactica: Blood and Chrome (2012)

 Despite its lack of success, Caprica is not the last instalment in the Battlestar Galactica universe; a feature-length episode originally broadcast as a ten-part web-based mini-series was made two years later.
 This was set between Caprica and Battlestar Galactica, showing an incident in the Cylon War.
 Blood and Chrome was heavily influenced by Caprica.
 It not only used clips from the original show to show the planet Caprica and Cylons, but one character, Doctor Becca Kelly, stated she had worked at Graystone Industries and a Graystone holoband appears.
-Some of the cast of Caprica appeared in Blood and Chrome, most notably Brian Markinson who played Jordan Durham in Caprica played Adama's commanding officer, Commander Nash.
+Some of the cast of Caprica appeared in Blood and Chrome; most notably Brian Markinson who played Jordan Durham in Caprica, plays Adama's commanding officer, Commander Nash.